-The following table sets forth information with respect to the estimated beneficial ownership by each person who is expected to serve as an executive officer or director of Splitco and all of such persons as a group of shares of Splitco's common stock, assuming that the redemption had occurred at 5:00 p.m., Eastern time, on July 31, 2017.
+The following table sets forth information with respect to the estimated beneficial ownership by each person who is expected to serve as an executive officer or director of Splitco and all of such persons as a group of shares of Splitco's common stock, assuming that the redemption had occurred at 5:00 p.m., Eastern time, on October 6, 2017.

-The security ownership information for Splitco common stock has been estimated based upon outstanding stock information for FNFV common stock as of July 31, 2017, and, in the case of percentage ownership information, has been estimated based upon approximately 64,925,022 shares of FNFV common stock estimated to have been distributed in the Split-Off.
+The security ownership information for Splitco common stock has been estimated based upon outstanding stock information for FNFV common stock as of October 6, 2017, and, in the case of percentage ownership information, has been estimated based upon approximately 64,864,950 shares of FNFV common stock estimated to have been distributed in the Split-Off (not taking into account the FNF Splitco shares).